gingerdeer/gingerdeer.github.io/serious.md

   * Organized/managed a few QA events and probably helped set some records in bug reports / hour
   * Held a few webinars and tutorial sessions
   * Wrote technical content as writeups for RDM rounds among other things
+  * Helped advise & direct internal techical work, such as legacy improvements
   * Moderated the Topcoder Discord community, which I've kept doing as a community member even after moving on from my CM gig

 Thus, my main skills include: